vhscom/after-dark/README.md

 ]
 ```

-See [Unsplash Source](https://source.unsplash.com/) for image configuration options.
+Images stored in bundles can be grouped together with content (i.e. `/post-title/images/*`) or kept together in a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) (e.g. `content/uploads`) and reused anywhere on your site.

-**Note:** While it would be possible, After Dark does not currently support relative links to images.
-If you would like to see this feature, please [open a new issue](https://codeberg.org/vhs/after-dark/issues/new).
+See [Unsplash Source](https://source.unsplash.com/) for image configuration options for images sourced externally or copied from Unsplash.

 #### Twitter Cards